Using Git

 btag="b$tag"

-Create and switch to a temporary branch (b) from the current tag (t)
+1) Create and switch to a temporary branch from the existing tag

-Delete old local tag, recreate tag at HEAD
+3) Delete old local tag, recreate the tag locally at the new HEAD

 Branches